RoboticsKnowledgebase/mrsd-software-bootcamp/F1Tenth/README.md

 - (optional) RRT local planner
 - Pure Pursuit controller

+Much of this exercise is thanks to [UPenn's F1Tenth course](https://roboracer.ai/).

 ## II.
 Installing F1Tenth simulator

 We will be using F1Tenth simulator for this workshop.
 Navigate to [f1tenth_gym_ros](f1tenth_gym_ros/README.md) for instructions on how to install and get started with using F1Tenth simulator